AyaBelkat/Trajectory-Design-and-Optimization-for-a-Flyby-Mission-to-Asteroid-2024-YR4/results/RESULTS.md

 * Numerical Validation: Command window outputs providing a detailed look at optimisation results.

 ## Lambert Solver validation:
 The Lambert solver MATLAB implementation was validated using Earth-Mars porkchop plots for the period between the years 2005 and 2007.
+This ensured that any later use of the solver is validated.